 When walls meet, in principle they should be at the perfect 90 degree angle.
 In reality though this will seldom be the case and they are usually out by a few degrees.
 One of these can measure that difference and you can then adjust your mitre angle to perfection.

-The accessories hat I have listed above are by far the most popular available.
+The accessories that we have listed above are by far the most popular available.
 If you plan on doing a lot of work around the house, then these are worth the investment.
-For a professional or serious carpenter they are a necessity in my opinion.
+For a professional or serious carpenter they are a necessity in our opinion.